gloveboxes/PyCon-Hands-on-Lab/Lab2-docker-debug/README.md

 ## Create a New IoT Central Application

-1. Open the the [Azure IoT Central](https://aka.ms/iotcentral) in a new browser tab (left click the link).
+1. Open the [Azure IoT Central](https://aka.ms/iotcentral) in a new browser tab.

 2. Next, you'll need to sign with your Microsoft personal or work or school account.
 If you don't have one, you can create one for free using the Create one! link.